easystats/bayestestR/README.md

 **`p_rope()`** computes the ROPE-based p-value that represents the maximum percentage of HDI that does not contain (positive values) or is entirely contained (negative values) in the negligible values space defined by the ROPE.
-It differs from the ROPE, i.e., the proportion of a given CI in the ROPE, by representing the maximum CI to reach a ROPE proportion of 0% (positive values) or 100% (negative values).
-A ROPE-based p of 97% means that there is a probability of .97 that a parameter (desccribed by its posterior distribution) is outside the ROPE.
+It differs from the ROPE, *i.e.*, the proportion of a given CI in the ROPE, by representing the maximum CI to reach a ROPE proportion of 0% (positive values) or 100% (negative values).
+A ROPE-based p of 97% means that there is a probability of .97 that a parameter (described by its posterior distribution) is outside the ROPE.
 On the contrary, a ROPE-based p of -97% means that there is also a probability of 0.97 that the parameter is inside the ROPE.

 ``` r